RaviSoji/colab_utils/README.md

            'Getting started': 'YYYYYYYYYYYYYYYYYYYYYYYYYYY',
            'sample_nb.ipynb': 'ZZZZZZZZZZZZZZZZZZZZZZZZZZZ'}
   ```
+- The output is a dictionary,
+   where keys are files in the directory and
+   values are unique Google Drive IDs.
 - If you want to list contents of a specific directory,
    supply its Google Drive ID.
   ```